JasperBraun/SDRAP/README.md

 ---

 #### Arrangement Annotation Parameters

+##### Tolerance for Discrepancies Between Relative Positions of Precursor and Product Intervals for HSP Merging

+* non-negative integer
+* `t` in algorithm description

+The value of this parameter determines the maximum discrepancy between the relative positions of the corresponding end points of the precursor and product regions of two alignments, for them to be considered for merging.

+##### Maximum Gap Length for HSP Merging

+* non-negative integer
+* `d` in algorithm description below

+The maximum number of basepairs between the precursor intervals and between the product intervals (separately) allowed for two matches corresponding to these intervals to be considered for merging.

 **Minimum HSP Length for Match Annotation** - (positive integer; **DEFAULT**: 18; *l* in algorithmic description below) The value of this parameter determines the minimum length a high-scoring pair provided by BLAST must have to be considered for match annotation.

 **Minimum Bitscore for Preliminary Match Annotation** - (nonnegative integer; **DEFAULT**: 49; *b* in algorithmic description below) The value of this parameter determines the minimum bitscore a high-scoring pair provided by BLAST must have to be considered for preliminary match annotation.